History of Brunei: Symbolic authority and Japanese occupation

 Except in questions of religion and custom, Sultan Muhammad Jamalul Alam II's executive powers were passed to the British Resident with the implementation of the British Residency system.
 Under his rule, he promoted the immigration of Chinese for their economic talents and oversaw the adoption of syariah law in Brunei, with the 1913 Marriage and Divorce Act and the 1912 Mohammedan Laws Enactment, which superseded the Kanun Brunei.

 During his reign, Brunei participated in the Malay and Borneo Cultural Festival in 1922, when he became the first Sultan to visit Singapore, escorted by traditional musicians.
 Additionally, in 1909, he became the first Sultan to have his palace moved from Kampong Ayer to solid land.
 The first crude oil find in Brunei was discovered in the same year, although significant oil strikes did not occur until 1927.
 The Sultan also welcomed the Prince of Wales on 18 May 1922, showcasing the Sultanate's regal traditions.

 After his father's death, Sultan Ahmad Tajuddin assumed the throne and was marked by a more cautious attitude than his predecessor.
 He often relied on international consultants, such as Gerard MacBryan, over local leaders, which was indicative of his ongoing reliance on outside influence.
 To show his dissatisfaction with Brunei's structure, between 1931 and 1950 he often skipped State Council sessions.
 He selected a competent personal assistant to help him navigate governance.
 Even though he became the first Sultan to attain complete sovereignty in 1931 at the age of 18, he later went to England to improve his language skills.

 Despite worries over the distribution of income from oil exports, Sultan Ahmad Tajuddin worked to strengthen financial rules for Brunei's residents.
 He was well known for his hospitality to visitors, particularly high-ranking officials.
 He attempted to build links throughout his rule, including a notable effort to wed the daughter of the Sultan of Selangor, which strengthened the bonds between the two royal houses.
 However, by the late 1930s, his relationship with the British worsened, reflecting greater issues in Brunei's political environment and governance under colonial rule.

-In order to foster local governance, Sultan Ahmad Tajuddin pushed for the recruitment of 25 Bruneians to higher posts in the Brunei Administrative Service (BAS).
+To foster local governance, Sultan Ahmad Tajuddin pushed for the recruitment of 25 Bruneians to higher posts in the Brunei Administrative Service (BAS).
 This resulted in their appointment to the government bureaucracy in 1941.
 In an effort to further Islamic education, he founded a private Arabic school in 1940.
 It was forced to close in 1942 due to Japanese occupation.
 The Sultan backed the creation of regional defence units, such as the Brunei Volunteer Force, to help the British repel a Japanese invasion as tensions with Japan increased.
 But as the occupation progressed, his position became mostly symbolic, with the Japanese provincial governor holding actual authority.
 In spite of this, he was able to retake several areas that Brunei had previously lost, indicating a long-standing intention to take back control of these regions.